bugthing/bugthing.github.com/README.md

 bugthing owned github page.

-I wanted a place to put notes regarding the techy stuff I do, github.com seems like a good choice.
+I wanted a place to put notes regarding the techy stuff, github.com seems like a good choice.

-Managed with Jekyll - its my 1st go, give me a break!